pseusys/SeasideVPN/viridian/algae/README.md

 ... and same rule set for `FORWARD` chain.

 After that it sets tunnel device `MTU`, IP address (the IP address is `192.168.0.65`) and changes state to `UP`.
-It also cleares routing table #65, sets default route to caerulean internal IP there and sets routing lookup for packets marked with number `65` in table #65.
+It also clears routing table #65, sets default route to caerulean internal IP there and sets routing lookup for packets marked with number `65` in table #65.

 Finally, the algae `viridian` launches two asyncio coroutines: one for reading packets from tunnel, encrypting them and sending in UDP packets to the specified caerulean `whirlpool` port, and another for reading packets from caerulean `whirlpool`, decrypting them and writing to the tunnel device.